Mohit-R-25/MaRStask1/README.md

    iii) Question 3--> [view code](./medium/q3.c)
        Equations: for postion 1: subract 1, position 2: subtract 2, position 3: subtract 3 and so on.
-       Challenges faced: none.
-       Approach: I was finding it hard to decode the message, iterate through the string, convert each character to uppercase by subtracting 32 if necessary, and then subtract its position-based shift (i+1) from its alphabetical index while using modulo arithmetic to ensure the value wraps correctly within the 26-letter alphabet.
+       Challenges faced: I was finding it hard to decode the message, iterate through the string, convert each character to uppercase by subtracting 32 if necessary, and then subtract its position-based shift (i+1) from its alphabetical index while using modulo arithmetic to ensure the value wraps correctly within the 26-letter alphabet.
        Resources: none.

    iv) Question 4--> [view code](./medium/q4.c)
        Equations: median and mean.
-       Challenges faced: none.
-       Approach: I was finding it hard to stabilize the sensor data, the rover applied a median filter to a sliding window of the log.txt readings, effectively discarding chaotic outliers caused by microgravity while preserving the true signal necessary for a safe deployment.
+       CHallenges faced: I was finding it hard to stabilize the sensor data, the rover applied a median filter to a sliding window of the log.txt readings, effectively discarding chaotic outliers caused by microgravity while preserving the true signal necessary for a safe deployment.
        Resouces: Chatgpt.

    v) Question 5--> [view code](./medium/q5.py)